About the Seal

 - Progress: related to the promotion of local development

 All In addition to those already provided for in national laws.

-Being Fair Trade Ecosocial certified means fostering local social and environmental development and fair trade in practice.
+Being Fair Trade certified means fostering local social and environmental development and fair trade in practice.

-Recently IBD and QAI (Quality Assurance International) US issued statement on Fair Trade directed to work together for this program.
+Recently IBD and QAI (Quality Assurance International) US issued statement on EcoSocial certification All Fair directed to work together for this program.
 Please click below to enter.

 Please also click below to download the most recent brochre.

 Brochure - IBD Fair Trade Cooperation

 Step by Step

 - Step by Step to certification (English)